2025–26 Hull City A.F.C. season: August

 News on the outcome of Hull's fee restriction appeal finally broke on 19 August.
 The EFL and their Club Financial Reporting Unit (CFRU) made public that the restriction had been reduced from three transfer windows to just two.
 However, they also announced that the third window had only been suspended, meaning that if the club made any further financial violation before 1 July 2026, the third window would be reinstated.
 The result of the decision left Hull stuck being able to only sign free agents and bring in loans for the remainder of the campaign.
 As the month drew to a close, the issues off the pitch were reflected in performances on it, as the Tigers suffered heavy defeats in consecutive league fixtures against Blackburn Rovers and Bristol City.
+The only positive news to come out of the two losses was the welcome return of Mohamed Belloumi, who had just recovered from an ACL injury he had been sidelined with since November 2024.